Data Import and Configuration

 - mcd

-- tiff/ome.tiff (multi-channel: each page of the tiff is assumed to be a channel)
+- tiff/ome.tiff (multi-channel: each page of the tiff is assumed to be a channel belonging to the same ROI)

 - txt files (redundant storage files that come from mcd files)